jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Only a few leaders ever have.
 Often called "philosopher kings" they have the wisdom and kindness to emphasize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline, instead of living in palaces and holding many banquets and balls.

 But philosopher kings are very rare.
 In times of general peace, most everyone in a heirarchy get detached from the game of civilization.
 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused; and that's the point.
 It's not the job of detached leaders to decide when to upgrade civlization.
 Why would they want to?
-Left and Right leaders are usually really want to improve the world.
-Their philosophy is simply behind the times.

 The truth then, now, and forever is that evolution happens on the frontline.
 Leaders aren't there.
 You are.